© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Caus Castle: a small multivallate hillfort, a motte and bailey castle and a medieval borough is a scheduled monument protected by Historic England under reference 1020147.
 View the official record →

-Caus Castle is a medieval fortress in Shropshire that evolved from an earlier hillfort into a motte and bailey fortification.
+Caus Castle is a multi-period fortified site in Shropshire, England, comprising an Iron Age multivallate hillfort overlain by a Norman motte-and-bailey castle and associated medieval borough.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020147.

 Caus Castle: a small multivallate hillfort, a motte and bailey castle and a medieval borough is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020147.